andre-ye/uni/docs/eng/engl-308/readings.md

 	- 'Working' - implies productive activity, implying the 'not working class' as unproductive, useless.
 - Confusion still present today - how to reconcile between these understandings of class.
 - Hierarchical model - social position/distinction; working/idle - economic relationships.

+### Literature
+{: .no_toc }
+- Seems simple upon first sight, but really is incredibly difficult.
+- Literature - originally came in teh 14th century as 'polite learning through reading'.
+- Literature corresponded to literacy/illiteracy/illiterature/literati.
+- Literature/literacy refers in more modern contexts to a larger body of text.
+- Possibility of a nation to have 'a literature'
+- Various kinds of literature - creative, imaginative
+- Teaching of English is understood as teaching literature and literary crticisim.
+- Social and cultural history - modern arrangement of literature
+- Literature specialized towards imaginative writing under the axioms of Romanticism.
+- Pejorative understandings of 'literary' - past literature vs contemporary, or unreliable/fictional/imaginative as opposed to 'real'/actual
+-

+---

+## Chapters from *Marxism and Literature*, Williams

+### Chapter 6
+{: .no_toc }

+### Chapter 7
+{: .no_toc }

+### Chapter 8
+{: .no_toc }